wireapp/wire-ios/README.md

 For licensing information, see the attached LICENSE file and the list of third-party licenses at [wire.com/legal/licenses/](https://wire.com/legal/licenses/).

-#ZMCMockTransport
+# wire-ios-mocktransport

 This framework is part of Wire iOS SyncEngine.
 Visit [iOS SyncEngine repository](http://github.com/wireapp/zmessaging-cocoa) for an overview of the architecture.

-ZMCMockTransport is a helper framework that helps us mock the request to our backend during integration tests.
+The wire-ios-mocktransport framework helps us mock the requests to our backend during integration tests.

-###How to build
+### How to build

 This framework is using Carthage to manage its dependencies.
 To pull the dependencies binaries, `run carthage bootstrap --platform ios`.